vladdjpg/vladdjpg/README.md

-- 👋 Hi, I’m @vladdjpg
+- 👋 Hi, I’m Vlad
-- 👀 I’m interested in design and sustainable computing
+- 👀 I’m interested in design and front-end
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning all things Javascript

 <!---
 vladdjpg/vladdjpg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.